GamePortal1705/werewolf/Pods/Socket.IO-Client-Swift/README.md

 - Can be used from Objective-C

 ##Installation
-Requires Swift 2/Xcode 7
+Requires Swift 3/Xcode 8.x

+If you need swift 2.3 use the swift2.3 branch (Pre-Swift 3 support is no longer maintained)

+If you need swift 2.2 use 7.x (Pre-Swift 3 support is no longer maintained)

+If you need Swift 2.1 use v5.5.0 (Pre-Swift 2.2 support is no longer maintained)

-If you need Swift 1.2/Xcode 6.3/4 use v2.4.5 (Pre-Swift 2 support is no longer maintained)
+If you need Swift 1.2 use v2.4.5 (Pre-Swift 2 support is no longer maintained)

-If you need Swift 1.1/Xcode 6.2 use v1.5.2.
+If you need Swift 1.1 use v1.5.2.
 (Pre-Swift 1.2 support is no longer maintained)

 Manually (iOS 7+)
 -----------------